 What is burn rate and why SaaS startups must track it

 SaaS companies extend runway without sacrificing growth by strategically cutting non-essential costs, accelerating cash inflow through annual billing incentives, optimizing spending on high-ROI channels, and prioritizing customer retention over expensive new acquisition.
-Burn rate—the speed at which a company spends cash—sits at the center of all these decisions.
+Cash burn rate—the rate at which a company spends its cash reserves each month—sits at the center of all these decisions.
 When you know exactly how fast money is leaving your bank account, you can make smarter choices about where to invest and where to pull back.

 Gross burn rate vs. net burn rate

-Two versions of burn rate exist, and mixing them up leads to confusion:
+Two versions of burn rate exist, and mixing them up leads to confusion.
+Burn rate measures how quickly a company is spending its cash reserves, which is vital for assessing financial sustainability and runway duration:

 - Gross burn rate: Total monthly cash outflows, regardless of revenue.
 This number shows your baseline operating cost structure.